LandRegistry/land-registry-elements/README.md

 Usage notes to follow

 A tarball of built out assets can be downloaded from [http://land-registry-elements.herokuapp.com/build](http://land-registry-elements.herokuapp.com/build)
+(Note: This may take a moment to spin up if the heroku instance has gone to sleep)

 ## Contributing to this repository